arasruislam/CU-HMS/README.md

 The **Hospital Management System (HMS)** is a Java-based terminal project designed to streamline the basic operations of a hospital.
 The system supports three types of users: **Admin**, **Doctor**, and **Patient**, each with distinct roles and functionalities.
 The primary goal of the system is to efficiently manage appointments, user accounts, and administrative tasks without the use of a database (for now).

-This project will help your team understand core concepts like object-oriented programming, user management, role-based access, and appointment scheduling, while building a system that could later be expanded to include additional features.

 ---

 ## Key Features